Lawmakers unveil $1.7T bill to avoid shutdown, boost Ukraine

 The spending on non-defense programs will increase by about 6%.
 That number includes a 22% increase for VA medical care to help pay for an expansion of health care services and benefits to veterans exposed to toxic burn pits during their service.
 Some environmental advocacy groups expressed frustration with the spending for agencies such as the Environmental Protection Agency and the National Park Service, which they said doesn’t keep up with inflation.

 The bill’s unveiling was delayed for several hours by haggling over language related to the location of the FBI’s future headquarters.
-Maryland lawmakers have argued that ensuring predominately Black communities get their fair share of federal investments should be more thoroughly considered as part of the selection process.
+Maryland lawmakers have argued that ensuring predominately Black communities get their fair share of federal investments should be a bigger consideration in the selection process.
 They are advocating for building the headquarters at one of two sites in Maryland’s Prince George’s County, a majority-Black county.
 Virginia is also competing for the headquarters.

-A Senate Democratic aide familiar with the negotiations said Schumer worked to incorporate language in the spending bill ensuring the General Service Administration would conduct “separate and detailed consultations” with lawmakers representing the Maryland and Virginia sites to get their perspectives.
+A provision was included in the bill to ensure the General Service Administration would conduct “separate and detailed consultations” with people representing the Maryland and Virginia sites to get their perspectives before a decision is reached.

-The spending bill contains scores of policy changes that lawmakers worked furiously to include or else have to start over in the new Congress next year.
+The spending bill contains scores of policy changes that lawmakers worked furiously to include to avoid having to start over in the new Congress next year.

 Examples include a provision from Sen. Josh Hawley, D-Mo., that bans TikTok on government cell phones due to security concerns.
 Another provision added at the request of Maine lawmakers secured a six-year pause on regulations for the lobster and Jonah crab fisheries that were proposed to help save endangered North Atlantic right whales by reducing their risk of entanglement in fishing gear.